noahburrell0/k8s/README.md

 ## Secrets

 All secrets are encrypted and stored in this repository using [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) by Bitnami.
 Only I hold the decryption keys for the secrets in this repository.
 If you are using this repository as the basis for you own homelab or Kubernetes cluster, be aware that none of the sealed secrets here will unseal for you.
 You will need seal your own secrets and replace mine.
 As a result, if you try to deploy the applications contained in this repository using my configurations, the application will most likely be broken.

----

-# Hire Me!

-Need help getting started with Kubernetes (or DevOps, or GitOps), or have a project you need an extra set of hands with?
-I'm available for freelance and consulting work!
-I'm a CKA certified Kubernetes (and Linux) administrator and DevOps engineer during the day in the financial services industry, and I also do a lot of the same sort of stuff in my spare time for fun.

-Email me directly at [noah@burrell.tech](mailto:noah@burrell.tech), or visit my website at [burrell.tech](https://burrell.tech). -->